Course

 Overview

-• What data do we already collect/have access to?
+• What data do we already have?

 • How could we measure how well we did it?